MaciekBaron/BMLTrafficJS/README.md

 What's interesting is the fact that even though the simulation only follows two simple rules (blue goes down, red goes right) this is sufficient to create impressive, self-organizing structures and animations.

-What's even more interesting is that if you change the rule (which can be defined as 27 digit ternary number) you can create other interesting animations.
+What's even more interesting is that if you change the rule (which can be defined as a 27 digit ternary number) you can create other interesting animations.
 This means that the algorithm can work on 7625597484986 different rules.
 Obviously most of these rules will create noise, but quite a few of them create beautiful or interesting outcomes.